AlfrescoLabs/alfresco-gradle-amp-example/README.md

 To package the AMP:

-	cd amp-gradle-example
+	cd alfresco-gradle-amp-example
 	gradle amp

-The packaged AMP will be available at `build/distributions/amp-gradle-example-0.1.amp`.
+The packaged AMPs will be available at `my-example-repo/build/distributions/my-example-repo-0.1.0.amp` and `my-example-share/build/distributions/my-example-share-0.1.0.amp`.

 Running Tests